Health shakeup: DHBs scrapped for one national provider

 He added that the reforms "herald a change in focus for the health system".

+That report advised the Government to slash the number of DHB's in New Zealand from 20 down to between 8 and 10.

-Today's announcement means that the 20 -year-old system, whereby the public vote for DHB board members, will be scrapped.
+The announcement means that the 20 year-old system, whereby the public vote for DHB board members, will be scrapped.

 Although Little said DHBs have serves their communities well for 20 years, having separate organisations and competing priorities has led to "unacceptable variability in health services".